rstacruz/backbone-patterns/README.md

 ### Variation: two-level namespace

-Some people prefer a verbose two-level version where the classes are divided ino their own namespaces as well.
+Some people prefer a verbose two-level version where the classes are divided into their own namespaces as well.

 This is often done to make it easy to iterate over all available models,
      collections, and views.

     Models:                    App.Models.Photo